 The occurrence of one or more of the foregoing and other factors may cause our results of operations to vary significantly and be materially and adversely affected.
 For example, the ongoing COVID-19 pandemic could result in material adverse changes in our results of operations and its related political, social and economic impacts may continue to spread.
 Moreover, fluctuations in our quarterly operating results and the price of our common stock may be particularly pronounced in the current economic environment due to the uncertainty caused by and the unprecedented nature of the COVID-19 pandemic, the ongoing geopolitical instability resulting from the conflict between Russia and Ukraine, severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, increases in inflation rates, higher interest rates and uncertainty about economic stability.
+In response to the concerns over inflation risk, the U.S. Federal Reserve recently raised interest rates multiple times, and signaled that they expect additional rate increases throughout the year.
+It is especially difficult to predict the impact of such events on the global economic markets, which have been and will continue to be highly dependent upon the actions of governments, businesses, and other enterprises in response to the pandemic and macroeconomic events, and the effectiveness of those actions.
 Any of these factors or any combination thereof could materially and adversely affect our business, results of operations and financial condition.
 We also intend to continue to invest significantly to grow our business in the near future rather than optimizing for profitability or cash flows.
 Accordingly, historical patterns and our results of operations in any one quarter may not be meaningful and should not be relied upon as indicative of future performance.
-Additionally, if our quarterly results of operations fall below the expectations of investors or securities analysts who follow our stock, the price of our common stock could decline substantially and we could face costly lawsuits, including securities class action suits.
+Additionally, if our quarterly results of operations fall below the expectations of investors or securities analysts who follow